WE ARE TORONTO ACQUIRED BRAIN

 Navigating the health care system and getting meaningful support after an acquired brain injury is difficult for individuals and their families.
 We understand.
 Loved ones should never have to feel alone.
 That’s why TABIRS exists.
 We’re on your side providing continuous assistance.
 Ultimately, we are here for you.
 We believe you can have a fulfilling life after ABI with the right support in place.

 Established in 2005, Toronto ABI Rehab Specialists Limited (TABIRS) has been making a huge impact in people’s lives.
-Improving quality of life and providing safety, comfort and purpose, we can give families the reassurance they need when life gets tough.
+Improving quality of life and providing safety, comfort and purpose, we can give clients and families the reassurance they need when life gets tough.

 With TABIRS, individuals living with the effects of ABI are always in good hands.
 Compassion, dignity and care underpin everything we do.
-TABIRS benefits from the expertise and oversight of two professional neuropsychologists working with the most complicated and catastrophic brain injury cases in Ontario.
+TABIRS benefits from the expertise and oversight of three professional neuropsychologists working with the most complicated and catastrophic brain injury cases in Ontario.

 For The People, For The Community